joBr99/nspanel-lovelace-ui/docs/entities.md

 ## Hide item based on HA Template

+*Available in version 3.8 and above.*

-The template must evaluate to `true` for the entity to hide.
+[Home Assistant templating](https://www.home-assistant.io/docs/configuration/templating/) can be used to hide entities.
+The template must evaluate to `true` for the entity to hide, otherwise it will be shown.

 ```yaml
       - entity: binary_sensor.sensor_kueche_contact